 Additionally, what kind of interface/support do they provide to the consumers; the people they are collecting payments from?
 Those people will have questions and issues as well as they use the system.
 Good payment processing software will have a customer support team for them and that team will have considered (a) the customer interface to make it easy and (b) what the consumer can do in case there is a problem or question.
 Remember, the goal is to make payments easy for the consumer.
 If the payment processing software annoys the consumers, the collection of payments becomes less likely and your revenue drops and collection costs increase.
 So make sure the provider gives good customer support to both you and the people making the payments.

-As you are evaluating payment processing for your collection agency or service, make sure the payment solutions offered provide payment flexibility, scalability and compliance to allow you to collect the maximum debts owed in an efficient manner.
+As you are evaluating payment processing for your collection agency or service, make sure the payment solutions offered to provide payment flexibility, scalability, and compliance to allow you to collect the maximum debts owed in an efficient manner.

 BillingTree has the latest A/R collections solutions and the best programs in order to help their clients grow their businesses easily, quickly and within full compliance.